sheng-fu/NBA_stats/README.md

 ![This is an image](https://raw.githubusercontent.com/sheng-fu/NBA_stats/main/PLOW.png)

-**BORROW (Bigger Offensive Roles, Relatively, On Winners)**: to what extent a player has had bigger offensive roles (and more playing times) in wins
+**BORROW (Bigger Offensive Roles, Relatively, On Winners)**: to what extent a player has had bigger offensive roles (and more playing time) in wins
 ![This is an image](https://raw.githubusercontent.com/sheng-fu/NBA_stats/main/BORROW.png)

 (More descriptions and stats to come!)